VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 # BRB-seq transcriptomic analysis pipeline

 ## Overview and purpose
-The notebook "BRBseq_analysis.Rmd" reproduces the main steps of the BRB-seq transcriptomic analysis used in the article entitled <ins> Unveiling the role of mir-187 in adult ovarian follicle growth and female fecundity in medaka (Oryzias latipes). </ins>
+The notebook "BRBseq_analysis.Rmd" reproduces the main steps of the BRB-seq transcriptomic analysis used in the article entitled <ins> The miR-187 is a newly identified regulator of early oogenesis and female fecundity in medaka. </ins>

 It focuses on two key objectives: